emberjs/rfcs/text/0000-template-compiler-api.md

 ## Motivation

-The goal of this RFC is to simplify the plain-Javascript representation of the Template Tag (aka "first-class component templates") feature in order to:
+The goal of this RFC is to improve the plain-Javascript representation of the Template Tag (aka "first-class component templates") feature in order to:

 - reduce the number and complexity of API calls required to represent a component
 - efficiently coordinate between different layers of build-time and static-analysis tooling that need to use preprocessing to understand our GJS syntax extensions.
 - avoid exposing a "bare template" as a user-visible value
 - provide a declarative way to opt-in to run-time (as opposed to build-time) template compilation.
+- enable support for class private fields in components

 As an illustrative example, currently this template tag expression: